ModuleLoader/es-module-loader/README.md

   /*
    *  Include:
    *    System.transpiler = 'babel';
-   *  to use Babel instead of Traceur
+   *  to use Babel instead of Traceur or
+   *    System.transpiler = 'typescript';
+   *  to use TypeScript
    */

   System.import('some-module').then(function(m) {